acozine/sufia-centos/README.md

 3. create a new vars/main.yml file in the services role
 4. override any default variables you wish to change there (we definitely recommend overriding the postgresql database, user, and password settings)
 5. run `ansible-playbook --private-key /path/to/your/keypair.pem ec2.yml` (if you encrypt your variables with ansible-vault, add `--ask-vault-pass`; if you are not using passwordless sudo, add `--ask-sudo-pass` or `-K`)
+6. if the playbook fails, you can restart it at a particular task with `ansible-playbook --private-key /path/to/your/keypair.pem ec2.yml --start-at-task='rolename | taskname'`

 ## Vagrant